nyairobi/brutally-simple-ontroller-driver/README.md

 ## Brutally Simple Ontroller Driver

 This is a segatools io4 module for [ONTROLLER](https://www.dj-dao.com/en/ontroller) written in C with libusb.
-The name is supposed to scare Windows users off; you probably want to use [Mu3IO.NET](https://github.com/SirusDoma/Mu3IO.NET).
-If you want to play with a keyboard on Linux, you also want to use Mu3IO.NET.
+The name is supposed to scare off Windows users; you probably want to use [Mu3IO.NET](https://github.com/SirusDoma/Mu3IO.NET).
+If you play with a keyboard on Linux, you also want Mu3IO.NET.

 ### Why

 Because the existing solutions didn't work on Linux in HID mode.
 Winusb [seems to be unimplemented](https://wiki.winehq.org/Hardware).
-It doesn't help that Mu3IO.NET is made specifically for .NET AOT which can't even be cross-compiled on Linux.
+It doesn't help that Mu3IO.NET is made specifically for .NET AOT which can't be cross-compiled on Linux.

 ### How it works